 The list gives a strong indication of where it is safer for women to live, and identifies the kind of attributes these places shared.

-Find out which US-based cities are the safest places for women to live, and learn more about our methodology below.
+Find out which US cities are the safest places for women to live, or learn more about our methodology below.

 Check out the list below.

 Top 5 Safest Cities

 - Rape: 19 = 16.8 per 100,000 (lowest)

 - Aggravated assault: 29 = 25.67 per 100,000

 - Property crimes: 1,512 = 1,338.7 per 100,000